 I’ve been freelancing for about five years now, but almost always as a hobby or something that just sort of fell in my lap.
 I will say this right now, that customers are always number one for every business and you should use software to help you out on that, I like Sales Force CRM software.

-Recently, I started taking my freelancing much more seriously.
+Recently, I started taking my freelancing much more seriously in SOP article.

 Turning my freelancing hobby into a viable career has been wonderful for my finances, but has definitely been a rough journey with learning the ins and outs of starting my own business.

 Learn from my mistakes–here are five things you should consider when starting your own business.

 When I started out, I easily gave up my social security number to any employer that asked for it, because of course, they needed it for tax forms.
 How foolish was I?!

 These days, you can easily get your FEIN (Federal Employer Identification Number), which is a unique nine-digit number assigned by the IRS.

 This number can serve in place of your social security number and will help protect you from identity theft!
 Don’t do business without it.

 2. Save For Taxes

 There’s a reason freelancers have to charge more than an hourly employee hired by a company.
 We have to pay all our own taxes!